 These seals are killed by commercial fishermen.
-The fishermen who kill seal pups each spring make 95% of their income from selling seafood and only 5% from killing seals.
+The fishermen who kill seal pups each spring make, on average, 95% of their income from selling seafood and only 5% from killing seals.
 U.S. companies have the power to help shift Canada toward responsible marine stewardship.

-Mario Batali, Cat Cora, Curtis Stone, Trader Joe's, Whole Foods, Harris Teeter, BI-LO Supermarkets, Bon Appétit Management Company, China Grill Management Group, Jimmy Buffett's Margaritaville Cafes, Legal Sea Foods, Patina Restaurant Group, and Ted Turner's Ted's Montana Grill are among the many companies and chefs who are, through participating in this campaign, showing the world and their customers that they are compassionate stewards of the marine environment.
+Cat Cora, Curtis Stone, Richard Sandoval, Trader Joe's, Whole Foods, and Legal Sea Foods are among the many companies and chefs who are, through participating in this campaign, showing the world and their customers that they are compassionate stewards of the marine environment.

 A bit more about Canada's seal hunt